 I use Python programs (both open source and my own) and classification algorithms (mainly SVM and CRF) to find predictive patterns in textual data that will help modeling negation with the main goal to, eventually, improve F1 scores of algorithms that identify negation in natural language.
 I am particularly interested in how valence shifters (specially approximate negators) as distinctive types of tokens affect negation in chunks of text.
 I also develop Python programs for data manipulation such as cleaning and formatting.

-I designed a content and learning approach for “Datología”, an edX-IDB MOOC on foundations of statistical procedures and data literacy for evidence-based decision making processes for Spanish speaking public policy makers, primarily for Latin American governments bur readily applicable elsewhere.
+Besides my appointment as Adjunct Professor for computational linguistics courses at the iSchool, I designed the curricula and learning approach for “Data for Effective Policy Making”, an edX-IDB MOOC on foundations of statistical procedures and data literacy for evidence-based decision making processes by public policy makers, primarily for Latin American and Caribbean government audiences but readily applicable elsewhere.